-Drink in what may well be one of our favorite views of the Gorge, along with award-winning syrahs and zinfandels, at Washington’s Maryhill Winery.
-Perched on the eastern edge of the national scenic area, just 13 miles south of Goldendale, Maryhill’s tasting room looks out on a wide, flat Columbia carving its way through sunburnt stone, and a 4,000-person amphitheater where the winery hosts summer concerts by the likes of Chris Isaak, Alison Krauss, and Earth, Wind, and Fire (tickets available online).
-And this month, Maryhill debuts yet another spot to savor the view with its new reserve tasting room.
+Drink in one of our favorite views of the Gorge, along with award-winning syrahs and zinfandels, at Washington’s Maryhill Winery.
+Perched on the eastern edge of the national scenic area, just 13 miles south of Goldendale, Maryhill’s tasting room looks out on a wide, flat Columbia carving its way through sunburnt stone, and a 4,000-person amphitheater where the winery hosts summer concerts by the likes of Santana, Boz Scaggs, and ZZ Top (tickets available online).

 Nothing improves your golf game—or at least your temperament—like a good wine tasting session.
 Nestled right next to the Hood River Golf Course’s clubhouse, Phelps Creek’s tiny tasting room is the prime place to test this theory.
 Owner Bob Morus planted the first of his 30 acres in 1990, collaborating with a Hood River winemaker and a fourth-generation vigneron from Burgundy to produce solid representations of that region’s Old World pinots.
 The 2009 Cuvée Alexandrine pinot is a pleasant surprise among a sea of excellent chardonnays, and the lively tasting room banter (often improved by stories from the owner himself)—well, that’s just par for the course.